-The 15 Best (Not Scary) Halloween Movies
+The 15 Best Non-Scary Halloween Movies of All Time

 If you’re more about rolling popcorn balls and stringing spider webs than you are about haunted houses and horror flicks, here are 15 classics to get you in the non-scary Halloween mood.